 Taiwan - Imports (percent change)

-Merchandise exports expanded 24.9% in annual terms in February, contrasting January’s 7.5% contraction.
-The reading reflected a surge in electronic and ICT product exports, while base metal and plastics outflows also increased.
-That said, export orders—which typically lead actual exports by two to three months—decreased 12.8% in January, the latest month for which data is available, suggesting ebbing trade momentum going forward.
+Merchandise exports contracted 0.6% in annual terms in March, contrasting February’s stellar 24.9% expansion.
+The mild overall fall belied markedly lower exports of machinery, plastics and base metals, partially offset by higher outflows of electronic products.
+Meanwhile, export orders—which typically lead actual exports by two to three months—decreased 0.8% in February, the latest month for which data is available, suggesting a continued slowdown in trade momentum going forward.

-As such, the trade surplus fell to USD 3.3 billion in February, down significantly from the USD 5.1 billion figure observed in February 2019, and lower than the USD 3.5 billion surplus recorded in the previous month.
-The 12-month trailing trade surplus fell to USD 44.3 billion in February from USD 46.1 billion in January.
+As such, the trade surplus dropped to an 11-month low of USD 2.8 billion in March, down from both the USD 3.1 billion figure observed in March 2019, and the USD 3.3 billion surplus recorded in the previous month.
+The 12-month trailing trade surplus inched marginally lower to USD 44.0 billion in March from USD 44.3 billion in February.

 Taiwan - Imports (%) Data